Splix1/Speedruns.Backend/README.md

 # Speedruns.Backend

 ## This repository contains the backend for my speedrunning leaderboards webapp.
 This is a fun project to further learn C#/.NET and build upon those skills.
+# The frontend is being developed in: [Speedruns.Frontend](https://github.com/Splix1/Speedruns.Frontend)

 ## The backend will consist primarily of C#/ASP.NET following the repository pattern.